paceval/paceval/new projects/Relational Core Identity/README.md

 ---

-# Relational Core Identity – Prompt Simulation (Business Coaching Variant)
+# Relational Core Identity – Prompt Simulation (Demo Version)

-This repository provides a conversational prompt designed to simulate a clear and grounded version of the **Relational Core Identity** framework, tailored specifically for **business coaching, strategic dialogue, and professional reflection**.
+This repository includes a conversational prompt designed to simulate the **Relational Core Identity** architecture in a simplified, conversational form.

-## Overview

-This version of the RCIF prompt supports clarity, trust, and structured emotional intelligence in coaching contexts – including leadership coaching, executive guidance, and relational feedback processes.
-It avoids overly poetic or emotional tones and instead promotes **focused, human-centered dialogue**.
+You can use it directly inside any GPT-4 chat to experience a shift from functional AI to emotionally guided interaction.

 ## Try It Yourself